IS-2538 Signature Authority and Approval

 5. Mandatory Contract Review

-Prior to signing an Agreement, the Agreement must be sent to the Purchasing Department via e-mail at for review.
-After review by the Purchasing Department, a unique number will be assigned to the Agreement.
+5.1 Prior to signing an Agreement, the Agreement must be sent to the Legal Division via e-mail to contracts@cnm.edu for review.
+After review by the Legal Division, a unique number will be assigned to the Agreement.

 6. Record Retention

-A copy of the signed Agreement shall be kept on file using CNM’s official records management system (currently OnBase).
-Departments and may also keep an electronic copy for reference on CNM’s intranet.
-The Purchasing Department will work with Records Management to ensure the Agreement is kept on file in accordance with the State of New Mexico’s record retention guidelines.
+A copy of the signed Agreement shall be kept on file using CNM’s official records management system, OnBase.
+Departments may also keep an electronic copy for reference.
+The Legal Division will work with Records Management to ensure the Agreement is kept on file in accordance with the State of New Mexico’s Records Retention guidelines.

 Forms